 Sustainable Drainage Systems, or ‘SuDS’, describe a range of measures that are used to control water in our environment.
 They are sometimes referred to as ‘Green-Blue’ systems as they use ‘Green’ measures, such as planting schemes, green roofs, raingardens, to control the ‘Blue’ water.
 During heavy rainfall, they can help to reduce the pressure on the sewerage system and lower the risk of flash flooding.
 Sam Ramsden has set up a friendly Community Gardens Group which is learning all about SuDS, as well as planting schemes to withstand both flood and drought conditions – new members are welcome!

 For community organisations based in the Humber and neighbouring regions, we can host visits to the University of Hull’s award-winning SuDSLab UK.
 This is a campus-based ‘living lab’ that is testing out lots of different Sustainable Drainage Systems and can provide examples that you can readily introduce in your own community.

 Sam Ramsden and other members of our Flood Innovation Centre team are here to deliver both off-the-shelf and bespoke workshop packages.

-We recently delivered a flood response workshop using the ‘Flood Recovery Game’ – a specially designed board game to help attendees role-play different flood-related scenarios.
+As part of our ‘Mapping Flood Recovery Gaps’ project, we recently delivered a flood response workshop using the ‘Flood Recovery Game’ – a specially designed board game to help attendees role-play different flood-related scenarios.

 We have also delivered workshops on Property Flood Resilience measures and understanding the benefits of Sustainable Drainage Systems.